segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ## Track

-`track` lets you record the actions your users perform.
-Every action triggers what we call an "event", which can also have associated properties.
+Segment's Track call lets you record the actions your users perform.
+Every action triggers what Segment calls an "event", which can also have associated properties.

 To get started, our SDK can automatically track a few key common events with our [Native Mobile Spec](/docs/connections/spec/mobile/), such as the `Application Installed`, `Application Updated` and `Application Opened`.
 These events are required for attribution tracking in several commonly used Segment destinations.
 Simply enable this option during initialization.

-You'll also want to track events that are indicators of success for your mobile app, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.
-We recommend tracking just a few important events.
+You should track events that are indicators of success for your mobile app, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.
+Segment recommends that you track just a few important events.
 You can always add more later!

 Example `track` call: